jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 ( creates a contact named 'Unknown Caller', belonging to first organization in iTop)

 # Policy: Other recipients
+* Use case: if you allow (B)CC to a helpdesk system, you might see people replying to the initial email from the caller.
+This would lead to multiple new tickets, since there is no ticket reference in the email header or subject.
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**
 * fallback: ignore

 # Policy: Undesired patterns in title
+* Use case: out-of-office
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**